hoangsonww/Learning-Management-System-Fullstack/README.md

 - **Notification System**: Send and manage notifications.
 - **Responsive Design**: Optimized for all devices.
 - **Data Visualization**: Dynamic charts using Chart.js.
+- **Comprehensive APIs**: Powerful RESTful APIs for all operations.
-- **API Endpoints**: Comprehensive REST API documentation with Swagger and Redoc.
+- **API Documentation**: Comprehensive REST API documentation with Swagger and Redoc.

 ## File Structure